 - Only use wild-caught salmon: As I stated before, it is so much healthier and better-tasting than farmed salmon.

 Looking for more simple seafood supper recipes?
-Here are a few of my favorite ones on the blog:
+Here are a some of my favorite ones:

 - Cajun Shrimp and Rice